 So how would you do it?
 You could try planting it in a bog or water it constantly until it drowns.
 Or you could never water it even when it never rained.
 That would do the job.
 You could plant it in compacted clay sub-soil (always a possibility in newly built houses in central Sussex) and it might be so miserable it might as well be dead.

 Death by disease in recently planted plants is incredibly unlikely.
 Only old plants are susceptible to fatal diseases and they need to have been in the ground for some time to be affected by a hostile pathogen in the soil.
 If recently planted plants are ailing, it’s almost always an environmental problem brought on by poor soil and either over or under watering.
 Another possibility (but this will take longer to manifest itself) is a woody plant that’s been planted too low; if soil accumulates round the base of some woody plants, the soil will begin to rot the bark and the necessary exchange of water and nutrients through the cambial layer (the bark) will be interrupted and can (very slowly) kill the plant.

 If you need further reassurance that killing plants is extremely difficult, there’s more on this subject in Frequent Questions.
 May I commend 5.
-“What if it dies?" and 6.
-“Why do I kill everything?"
-If you plough through that lot and are still convinced that killing plants is easy, may I respectfully suggest you consider a pastime other than gardening?
+“What if it dies?”
+6. “Why do I kill everything?” and 9.”Can I mend it?“If you plough through that lot and are still convinced that killing plants is easy, may I respectfully suggest you consider a pastime other than gardening?

 13. How to protect plants against the cold in the winter.

 A subject about which I have to admit to some agnosticism.
 Do I really want to look at a straw stack or a cylinder of chicken wire filled with dead bracken in the middle of my garden for the entire winter?
 Or even worse, my beloved exotics wrapped up in bubbly plastic and brown sellotape.